 Environments, which run on all five nights of the event, will create a structured journey for the audience to explore The Complex, with several surprises along the way.

 Responding to the vast interior spaces, Hidden Door has commissioned stand-out artists from last year’s festival to create a series of Environments for the audience to explore as they venture deeper into the former office building.
 Featuring live music, dance, film projections, set design and even opera, each Environment is a unique collaboration bringing together some of the most visionary emerging artists to talk about our natural world in a unique and imaginative way.

-Audiences will start their journey in the post-nuclear wasteland created by choreographer Róisín O’Brien and composer Rowan McIlvride where a dance piece will take place.
+Audiences will start their journey in the post-nuclear wasteland, lux asunder, created by choreographer Róisín O’Brien and composer Rowan McIlvride where a dance piece will take place.

-Meanwhile, in a forest of moveable trees, Beijing Dance Academy graduate Yuxi Jiang will bring her contemporary take on Chinese folk dance to create a piece meditating on The Last Leaf on Earth.
+Meanwhile, in a forest of moveable trees, Beijing Dance Academy graduate Yuxi Jiang will bring her contemporary take on Chinese folk dance to create a piece meditating on The Last Leaf.

-As the audience explore deeper into the venue, they will encounter the Sea Bed, courtesy of artist Alliyah Enyo.
+As the audience explore deeper into the venue, they will encounter the Aphotic Archelogy, courtesy of artist Alliyah Enyo.

-Finally, they will end up deep in the geological depths of the earth and its distant past, curated by Edinburgh electronic music producer Exterior.
+Finally, they will end up deep in the geological depths of the earth and its distant past with Holocene, curated by Edinburgh electronic music producer Exterior.

 The audience will experience a surprise element, guided on their journey with performance created by dance theatre maker Tess Letham and costumed by Cleo Rose McCabe.

 An eclectic mix of bands will be filling three performance spaces at this year’s Hidden Door, bringing almost every genre of music to the event.